 As Chas tries to make room for Mattie in this house haunted by the past, Sweetwater is set on edge by an act of arson—and Chas is the suspect.
 Soon Mattie finds herself taking sides—between a father and his son, between a town’s hatred and a man’s sense of honor, between her carefully guarded secrets and Chas’s urgent touch.
 Suddenly a hardscrabble ranch becomes the setting for both love and violence as this brilliant, beautifully written novel builds toward a shattering conclusion.

-Heather Sharfeddin grew up in Idaho and Montana, the daughter of a forester-turned-cattle rancher.
+Heather Sharfeddin grew up in Idaho and Montana, the daughter of a forester turned cattle rancher.
 She currently lives in Portland, Oregon, with her husband and son.
 Her books include Windless Summer, Damaged Goods, Blackbelly, Mineral Spirits, and What Keeps You.

 Paperback | $15.00